chirag4242/Assignmnet_03/README.md

 # How to build the project

-**Firstly open Visual studio to run/build the application **
+**Firstly open the file call Chirag_Patil-A1 **

-> Select build from menu list

-> Select Rebuild option from the list
+> Open Chirag_PAtil-A1 file

+> Open the file in VS code

-> Click run button to run the application in selected browser
+> TO run the application just open defult.html file in any browser

+> Change the contnent in vs code and build or rebuild the application in VS code